 Our 9am service has been a part of the Sunday morning line-up since fall of 2010.
 The creation of this liturgy was two years in the making, as a small group of us wrestled with the meaning of Jesus and the purpose of prayer.
 Through a lot of conversation and experimentation we developed a worship experience where we don’t have to ‘cross our fingers’.
 Conie Borchardt leads our music team members who play drums, guitar, and violin.

 Our 10:30 service is more of a ‘bread and butter’ Episcopal worship experience.
 We use Eucharistic prayers from the Book of Common Prayer and other liturgies authorized for use by our General Convention.
 The prayers of the people are most often written especially for use in our context as St. Mary’s.
-Bjorn Gustafson leads our choir, our recorder consort, children’s choir, and handbell choir.
+Currently Chuck Watt serves as our Interim 10:30 Music Director, and there is a search underway for the permanent position.
 The music is not only from the 1982 Hymnal but Bjorn also finds extraordinary and complex pieces for our choir to sing with organ or piano accompaniment.

 Each service has a sermon, readings from scripture, and the Holy Eucharist.
 Children are welcome all the time.
 And the values are the same in all worship experiences – generosity and gratitude, with hearts pointed inward to our relationship with God inside us, and outward to a world in need of love and hope.